Getting Started¶

 add_executable(serial.out main.cpp)

-PRIVATE ALPAKA_ACC_CPU_B_SEQ_T_SEQ_ENABLED)
+target_compile_definitions(serial.out PRIVATE ALPAKA_ACC_CPU_B_SEQ_T_SEQ_ENABLED)

 endif()